 the MIWF has the big advantage, that its flow lines can be conformally mapped - by stereographic projection - either from $\rel^n$ into $\sphere^n$ or from $\sphere^n$ into $\rel^n$, depending on the concrete objectives of the investigation.
-In particular the ``$3$-sphere'' is a simply-connected compact Lie-group - diffeomorphic to SU$(2)$ - can be interpreted as the set of quaternions of length $1$, is fibered by the Hopf-fibration $\pi:\sphere^3 \longrightarrow \sphere^2$ and contains the Clifford-torus - an embedded minimal surface in $\sphere^3$, which is the global minimizer of the Willmore functional \eqref{Willmore.functional} among all compact surfaces of genus $\geq 1$ immersed into $\sphere^3$, on account of \cite{Marques.Neves.2014}, Theorem A. This particular mathematical situation actually plays a key-role in the proof of the first main theorem of the author's preprint \cite{Ruben.MIWF.IV}, yielding a sufficient condition for global existence and full convergence of flow lines of the MIWF in $\sphere^3$; see here point (2) of the list below.
-Moreover, even restricted to the rather narrow class of ``Hopf-tori'' in $\sphere^3$, the MIWF seems to develop curvature singularities in general, since it reduces - via the Hopf-fibration $\pi:\sphere^3 \longrightarrow \sphere^2$ - to the degenerate parabolic flow:
+In particular the ``$3$-sphere'' is a simply-connected compact Lie-group - diffeomorphic to SU$(2)$ - can be interpreted as the set of quaternions of length $1$, is fibered by the Hopf-fibration $\pi:\sphere^3 \longrightarrow \sphere^2$ and contains the Clifford-torus - an embedded minimal surface in $\sphere^3$, which is the global minimizer of the Willmore functional (\ref{Willmore.functional}) among all compact surfaces of genus $\geq 1$ immersed into $\sphere^3$, on account of \cite{Marques.Neves.2014}, Theorem A. This particular mathematical situation actually plays a key role in the proof of the first main theorem of the author's preprint \cite{Ruben.MIWF.IV}, yielding a sufficient condition for global existence and full convergence of smooth flow lines of the MIWF in $\sphere^3$; see here point (2) of the list below.
+Moreover, even restricted to the rather narrow class of ``Hopf-tori'' in $\sphere^3$, the MIWF seems to develop ``singularities'' - see Definition \ref{Umbilic.free} below - since it reduces via the Hopf-fibration $\pi:\sphere^3 \longrightarrow \sphere^2$ to the ``degenerate'' parabolic flow:

-for smooth closed, regular curves $\gamma_t:\sphere^1\longrightarrow \sphere^2$, where ``$\vec{\kappa}_{\gamma_t}$'' denotes the curvature vectors of the curves $\gamma_t$, and ``$\nabla_{L^2} \Wil$'' denotes the $L^2$-gradient of twice the classical elastic energy, i.e. of the functional:
+for smooth closed, regular curves $\gamma_t:\sphere^1\longrightarrow \sphere^2$, where ``$\vec{\kappa}_{\gamma_t}$'' denotes the curvature vectors of the curves $\gamma_t$, and ``$\nabla_{L^2} \Wil$'' denotes the $L^2$-gradient of twice the classical elastic energy, i.e. of the functional